SvenMb/MecrispForth_DHT11/README.md

 This was written on an STM32f103, but should run on any STM32 microcontroller.

-This is written for Mecrips-Stellaris Forth: http://mecrisp.sourceforge.net/
+This is written and tested for Mecrips-Stellaris Forth: http://mecrisp.sourceforge.net/

 And I used pin??.fs, io.fs and hal.fs from Jean-Claude Wippler's flib to simplify the hardware access.